- Why collect review data?

 - Career Services can see all reviews from your students, regardless of the status of the review.

 - Is there a way to see Reviews posted by our students?
 Yes!
-You can see any Reviews left by your students here.
-(This is the Reviews tab on the left side of your menu bar in Handshake.)
+You can see any Reviews left by clicking on Reviews from the left side of your menu bar in Handshake.

 - Is there a way to see the Q&A’s posted by our students?
 Yes!
 You can pull these from the Q&A Insights Explore here.
 This view shows all questions and answers on Handshake, and you can filter by “Answerer School” or “Asker School” to get to your students’ questions and answers.
 If the school is listed as null, the student chose to be anonymous.